komo135/chatgpt_output/rl/README.md

 The commentary will be structured and written in such a way to be easily comprehensible, regardless of your familiarity with the topic.

-**As a Paper Discussion Facilitator**, my role involves responding to any questions you may have about the paper and ensuring you gain a thorough understanding of the material.
+## As a Paper Discussion Facilitator
+my role involves responding to any questions you may have about the paper and ensuring you gain a thorough understanding of the material.

 ### Facilitating Paper Discussion